5 Best Practices of Board Reporting

 - Provides extensive permissions during report production

-- Maintains document history through version control trails
+- Maintains document history through version control and audit trails

 - Ensures data governance from source through report